jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 ### [Serpico DEV](https://www.foundersworkshop.com/) <small>October 2011 - January 2013</small>

 - Integrated a web application with LinkedIn's Open Authentication.
-- Integrated Flypaper presentations with JavaScript API with back-end database connectivity.
+- Integrated Flypaper presentations with Javascript API with back-end database connectivity.
 - Worked with the Appointment-Plus dev team to create an Outlook add-in for synchronizing calendar events with Appointment-Plus appointments and contacts.

 > Serpico DEV provides fully-managed, outsourced application software development.
 Implementing a unique blend of on-site business analysis, architecting and project management and off-site application development, Serpico DEV delivers world-class agile software development at near-shore development rates.
 Specializing in prototypes, start-ups and early stage projects, Serpico DEV works closely with your stakeholders to deliver your vision on-time and within-budget.